Chair of Linguistic Informatics

 - New papers:

-- Just accepted: Stefan Riezler.
+- To appear: Stefan Riezler.
 On the Problem of Theoretical Terms in Empirical Computational Linguistics.
-Accepted for publication in Computational Linguistics (draft paper / CL journal link)
+In Computational Linguistics 40(1), 2014 (draft paper / CL journal link)

 - We participated in the IWSLT evaluation campaign for spoken language translation for German-to-English, Russian-to-English and English-to-Russian.
 Here is the system description.